AYJZ/ai4all-project-showcase/README.md

 # Sounding Out Parkinson's Disease

-Built an end-to-end pipeline in AI4ALL Ignite accelerator that turns one sustained “ah” sound into a high-accuracy Parkinson’s disease screen, applying feature selection, class balancing, and machine learning modeling skills.
+Built an end-to-end pipeline in the AI4ALL Ignite accelerator program that turns one sustained “ah” sound into a high-accuracy Parkinson’s disease screen, applying feature selection, class balancing, and machine learning modeling skills.

 ## Problem Statement <!--- do not change this line -->